Jacky3003/c01w24lab4/deliverables/Tasks.md

 - Was person 2 for the lab, responsible for fixing the bug related to delete and changing the color of the note

 ## Anthony Qin ()
+- Was person 4 for the lab, so, i did all the things person 4 is supposed to do.
+Pretty straight forward.

 ## Seven Jang ()